 The main types of bankruptcy an individual will file include Chapter 7 and Chapter 13.

 How Long Does it Take to File Chapter 7 in Oregon?

 Filing Chapter 7 case in Oregon usually takes from 4 to 6 months if there is no need to provide other information or documents.

 Chapter 7 bankruptcy allows for all debts which are allowed to be discharged, where the debtor does not need to repay them.
 However, there is a means test that the debtor must fulfill before the court will allow this type of filing.
 Oregon also provides a bankruptcy clinic for anyone considering this type of filing.

 Chapter 13 bankruptcy reorganizes debt by allowing the debtor and creditors to agree on a lesser amount for total debt and/or payments due in order to allow the debtor to become current.
 The plan must be approved by the court.

-Steps to Filing Bankruptcy
+Steps to Filing Bankruptcy in Oregon